 Q. My current vehicle registration doesn’t expire until next year.
 Do I have to wait until then to get my “Support the Horse” license plates?

 No you don't have to wait.
-Take the certificate to your Colorado County Motor Vehicle office anytime.
+Take the electronic certificate pin to your Colorado County Motor Vehicle office anytime.
 The DMV will issue a credit for any unused months left on your registration, and renew your plates for one year from the date of purchase.